jonamb/BangleApps/apps/annoy/README.md

 # Annoying Reminder

 This simple app helps you to not forget stuff or tasks.
 It buzzes every few minutes (configurable) until deactivated.
 If ignored, it will just keep buzzing every x minutes.
+A widget is also shown when the app is active.

 It can be activated either manually or daily at a certain time.

 Manually starting/stopping the reminder is done by executing the app.
 While this is possible from the launcher, it is recommended to use a simpler way such as a swipe launcher or similar so it can be done quickly and without needing to look at the device.
+3 shor buzzes mean the app is active and 1 long buzz inactive.

 Use cases:
 - Starts to annoy you every morning at 9 during the week and 11 at weekends to take medication.
 Much less intrusive than a mobile phone or similar devices.